-The Nisbet Venture Fund is an annual pitch competition presented by the Hurt Hub@Davidson that provides Davidson students and recent alumni the opportunity to compete for up to $25,000 in investment in their innovative, for-profit ventures.
-Established in 2014 through the generous support from Marian Nisbet and Chip Nisbet ’86, the competition takes place each spring with the final pitch event held this year on April 24, 2024.
+The Nisbet Venture Fund is an annual business development program and pitch competition presented by the Hurt Hub@Davidson.
+The program provides Davidson students and recent alumni the opportunity to compete for up to $32,500 in grants and investment in their innovative, for-profit ventures.
+Established in 2014 through the generous support from Marian Nisbet and Chip Nisbet ’86.
 To prepare finalists for competition, they receive coaching and mentorship from seasoned entrepreneurs and business professionals before pitching to a panel of investors and entrepreneurs!

-Applications will open on January 17, 2023 at 10am and close on February 15, 2023.
-Applicants selected to participate in the Nisbet Venture Fund will pitch at a live competition on April 19, 2023 at 6:00pm.
+Applications are accepted from January 27 to February 17, 2025 at 10am.
+Applicants selected to participate in the Nisbet Venture Fund will pitch at a live competition on April 16, 2025 at 6:30pm.
 To prepare finalists for a strong pitch, a series of educational workshops, experiences, and mentoring opportunities are available throughout the spring term.

 In order to encourage both idea-stage as well as established ventures, selected applicants have the opportunity to participate and pitch on one of two tracks: the Incubation track or the Acceleration track.

-The spring 2023 application will open on January 17, 2023 and close on February 15, 2023.
-Finalists will be selected and informed by February 24th through email.
+The spring 2025 Nisbet Venture Fund application period closes on February 17 at 10am.
+Finalists will be selected and informed by Feb 21 through email.

 When a student or recent alumni applies for the Nisbet Venture Fund they will have the option on the application to select if they would like their venture to be considered for the Incubation Track, the Acceleration Track, or Either Track.

 Once the applications are received, they will be sorted and scored by a committee in their respective categories.
-Finalists are chosen on the merits of their written application.
+Finalists are chosen on the merits of their written application and will be notified by Feb 21.

 $25,000 Acceleration Track

-Individuals or teams must include an enrolled Davidson College student or recent Davidson alumni from a graduating class between 2018-2023.
+Individuals or teams must include an enrolled Davidson College student or recent Davidson alumni from a graduating class within the past 5 years.
 We accept applications from any profit business model.

 Additionally, it is highly recommended that teams take part in the Nisbet Venture Fund’s mentoring program.
 In your application packet, teams will be asked if you would like to be assigned a dedicated mentor for the competition.
 If you are a finalist and select yes, the Hurt Hub staff will pair you with a professional who will advise you throughout the competition season.